osoml/pid4nfdi/content/authors/sven/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+  - Principal investigators
   - Project team members
 ---

-Steffi works at the Helmholtz Open Science Office and is a project team member of PID4NFDI.
+Sven works at the Gesellschaft für wissenschaftliche Datenverarbeitung mbH Göttingen (GWDG) and is a principal investigator and project team member of PID4NFDI.